Toulouse Engelhardt: Biography

-Although Engelhardt left his solo career in those years, he played as an occasional sideman for a range of notable artists, including Adrian Belew, Jack Bruce, Ry Cooder, Dick Dale, and David Lindley and many others.
+Although Engelhardt left his solo career in those years, he played as a support act and occasional sideman for a range of notable artists, including Adrian Belew, Jack Bruce, Ry Cooder, Dick Dale, and David Lindley and many others.
 In 1994, Sierra Records in affiliation with Hollywood Records; a division of Walt Disney Productions Inc, reissued Toullusions.
 This led to Engelhardt's rediscovery by guitar fans, prompting his return to performing, composing and recording works for solo guitar.

 Engelhardt's compositions are typically arranged for six-string or twelve-string guitar acoustic or Mosrite electric guitar, often written in a tone poem style.
 His music blends elements of folk music, acoustic blues, jazz, ragtime, and surf music.

 Engelhardt has been recognized for his work in various ways, including a nomination for Best Acoustic Fingerstyle Guitarist in Guitar Player magazine's Reader's Poll.
 At the Virgin Islands Film Festival, he won a silver medal for his contribution to the soundtrack of "Winter Equinox".
 He was also awarded "Best Jazz Artist" at the Orange County Music Awards.
 More recently, he has been featured in several prominent "Best of the best" guitar fandom articles, including "100 Gifted Guitarists-You Should Know" (TrueFire.webarchive) and "100 Greatest Finger Style Guitarist 2018" (entertainment.expertscolumn.com).